2024 Cloud Marketplace Insights and Predictions

 As in previous years, our 2023 report included a series of predictions by Tackle’s Cloud GTM leaders.
 Let’s look at these predictions and see how close we got.

-PREDICTION 1: We will see as high as $15B in Marketplace throughput by the end of 2023 and $100B in 2026.
+Prediction 1: We will see as high as $15B in Marketplace throughput by the end of 2023 and $100B in 2026.

 Today’s B2B software market is greater than $900B and we believe in this year we’ll see a small but profound 2% of the market fulfilled through Cloud GTM, potentially exceeding 10% in 2026.